 What we know

-- Its school leadership has been remarkably consistent since its founding and it has a very family-like feel.
+- School leadership has been remarkably consistent since the founding.

 Our editor speaks about the school (video)